rdking/proposal-class-members/docs/definitions.md

 - Instance & class closures are execution scopes containing the non-property declarations in a class definition.
 - Instance closures contain non-static members and are attached to their target object immediately prior to the instance object becomming available as the context object of the constructor function.
 - Class closures contain static members and are attached to the constructor during the evaluation of the class definition.
-- Class closures are only generated if the set of members to include is not empty.
+- Both instance and class closures are only generated if the set of members to include is not empty.
 - Instance & class closures are added to the execution scope chain of member functions just before that function's own local scope.
 - The instance or class closure added to a called member function is provided by the target instance.
 - If the instance or class closure and the called member function do not share the same closure signature, the closure is not added to the scope chain.
 - A Proxy is incapable of having an instance or class closure of its own.
 All operations against a Proxy involving instance or class closure access are immediately forwarded to the Proxy target.

-## Instance Closure Definitions
+## Private Initializers

-- Instance closure definitions are internal templates used to construct instance closures when `new` is used on a constructor posessing one.
+- Private initializers are internal functions used to construct and populate instance closures  when `new` is used on a constructor posessing one.
-- Instance closure definitions are created during the evaluation of a class definition and attached to the class constructor.
+- Private initializers are created during the evaluation of a class definition and attached to the class prototype.
-- Instance closure definitions are only generated if the set of members to include is not empty.
+- Private initializers are only generated if the set of instance and private data members is not empty.

-## Instance Variables
+## Private Data Members

-- Instance variables provide per-instance state that is only accessible to code that is defined within the body of a class definition.
+- Private data members provide per-instance state that is only accessible to code that is defined within the body of a class definition.
-- Instance variables are not object properties and have minimal semantic overlap with properties.
-They do not have attributes.
-They are not accessible via prototype lookup.
+- Private data members are not accessible via prototype lookup.
 They generally<sup>1</sup> may not be dynamically added after their construction is completed.
 They may not be deleted.
-We think it is very important that JS programmer develop a conceptual model of objects that does not confuse or conflate instance variables and own properties.
-- Instance variables are declared via a distinct class body element (a `let` definition), and accessed via a distinct access operator (`::`) in order to conceptually distance them from the concept of object properties.
+- Private data members are declared via a distinct class body element (a `let` definition), and accessed via either a lexically scoped name to align them more closely with the concept of closure variables.
+- Private data members can also be accessed via a distinct access operator (`::`) in order to ensure they are properly distanced from public object properties.
-- Instance variables can have initializers.
-The value of an initializer is statically determined at the time the class definition is evaluated.
-To initialize an instance variable to an instance-specific value, the constructor must be used.
-This should be no different from what ES developers are already accustomed to doing.
+- Private data members can have initializers.
+The value of an initializer is determined at the time of execution of the private initializer function.
+As such, all initializations are instance specific.
-- Instance variables can hold functions.
-If the function is an arrow function, the function will inherit the instance object that the instance closure is attached to as its default context.
+- Private data members can hold functions.
+If the function is an arrow function, the function will be bound to the instance object that the instance closure is attached.
-- Instance variables can be declared static using the `static` keyword after the `let` keyword.
-Static instance variables are collectively placed in a single class closure that is attached to the constructor function.
-- Instance variables are not visible to any existing reflection mechanisms.
+- Private data members are not visible to any existing reflection mechanisms.
-- Instance variable accesses are not trapped by ECMAScript Proxies.
+- Private data member access cannot be trapped by ECMAScript Proxies.
-- `let` is repurposed to declare instance variables because its semantic conceptually limits the declaration to within the `{}` of the class definition.
+- `let` is repurposed to declare instance variables because its semantic conceptually limits the declaration to within the outermost `{}` of the class definition.
-- The `let` declarations of a class definition collective and statically defined the "shape" of the instance closure definition introduced by that class definition.
-This "shape" can also be conceptualized as a group consisting of all the instance variables defined by a specific class definition.
+- The `let` declarations of a class definition not followed by `static`, as well as the `inst` declarations collectively and statically defined the body of the private initializer function introduced by that class definition.
-- When code attempts to access an instance variable of an object the access semantics must verify that the object state actually includes the instance variable group for that object.
-One way for an implementation to identify an instance variable group is by assigning a unique "brand" to each group and check for that brand on each instance variable access.
-This can be easily optimized with local flow analysis, since all instance variables in a group share the same brand, only the first access in a method must be checked.
+- Immediately before the execution of a member function, the function is checked for the presence of a class-signature.
+If found, the context object is checked for the presence of a property with that name.
+If there is no context object, an error is thrown.
+If the property is found not, an error is thrown.
+Otherwise, the corresponding object is used as a `with` context.
+If no signature is found on the function, execution continues as normal.
+- When code attempts to access a private data member of an object other than `this` via operator `::`, the object is checked for a property matching the class signature of the current execution context.
+An error is thrown if the property is not found.
+Otherwise, a normal property lookup occurs between the object in the found property and the righ-hand side parameter.
-- A subclass that declares instance variables adds an additional instance variable group to the object returned from its `super` constructor call.
-The code in the subclass body only has visibility to the instance variables it defines.
+- A subclass that declares private data members adds an additional instance-closure to the object returned from its `super` constructor call.
+The member functions of a class can only access the instance-closure its private initializer added.

-## Instance Constants
+## Private Constant Data Members

-- Instance constants are declared via a distinct class body element (a `const` definition), and accessed via a distinct access operator (`::`) in order to conceptually distance them from the concept of object properties.
+- Private constant data members are declared via a distinct class body element (a `const` definition).
-- Instance constants must have an initializer as their values cannot be changed by any code within the class.
+- Private constant data members must have an initializer as their values cannot be changed by any code.
-- Beyond the first 2 points, everything that applies to an instance variable, also applies to an instance constant.
+- Beyond the first 2 points, everything that applies to a private data member, also applies to a private constant data member.

+## Class-Private Constant and Non-constant Data Members

+- Class-private data members are declared via the `static` keyword placed immediately after the `let` or `const` token.
+- Class-private data members are added to the class-closure of the constructor during `class` evaluation.
+- If there are no class-private data members, there will be no class-closure.
+- The initializer of a class-private data member is resolved at the time of `class` evaluation.
+- Beyond the first 4 points, everything that applies to private data members and private constant data members also applies to their class-private equivalents.

+## Public Data Members

+- Public data members are declared via a distinct class body element (a `prop` definition).
+This is to prevent ASI issues due to combinations of destructuring assignment and calculated property names.
+- Public data members are properties of the prototype.
+- Public data members may not be initialized with a function expression in the class definition.
+- The names of all non-Symbol public data members will be available in the lexical scope of all non-static member functions.
+- The initializer of a public data member is resolved at the time of `class` evaluation.

+## Public Instance Data Members

+- Public instance data members are declared via a distinct class body element (an `inst` definition).
+This is to prevent ASI hazard issues as with `prop` as well as to make clear the destination of this property.
+- Public instance data members are added to the private initializer body and applied to instance object on `class` instantiation.
+- Public instance data members initialized using operator `=` will use a `this.prop = val` assignment in the private initializer.
+- Public instance data members initialized using operator `:=` will use `Object.defineProperty` on the instance object in the private initializer.
+- Public instance data members must be initialized within the class definition.
+- The initializer of a public instance data member is resolved during the execution of the private initializer.

+## Class-Public Data Members

+- Class-public data members are declared via a distinct class body element (a `static` definition).
+- Class-public data members are properties of the constructor
+- The names of all class-public data members will be available in the lexical scope of all static member functions.
+- Beyond these 3 points, all that applies to public data members also applies to class-public data members.

-<sup>1</sup>Kevin's apparatus is a way to use class definitions to add a group of instance variables to an already constructed object:
+<sup>1</sup>Kevin's apparatus is a way to use class definitions to add an instance-closure to an already constructed object:

 ```js
 function IdentityConstructor(o) {